menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Monmouth has relatively fewer families with younger children, and/or college students.
 Combined, this makes Monmouth a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Monmouth doesn't have a public transportation system that people use for their commute.
+Monmouth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Monmouth in 2022 was $33,825, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $135,300 for a family of four.
+The per capita income in Monmouth in 2022 was $41,462, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $165,848 for a family of four.
 However, Monmouth contains both very wealthy and poor people as well.

 The people who call Monmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Monmouth include German, Irish, Danish, English, and Scots-Irish.
+The greatest number of Monmouth residents report their race to be White.
+Important ancestries of people in Monmouth include German, Swedish, Irish, English, and Danish.

 The most common language spoken in Monmouth is English.
-Other important languages spoken here include Tagalog and Italian.
+Other important languages spoken here include Italian and Pacific Island languages.

 Notable & Unique Neighborhood Characteristics